cbauma05/cbauma05/README.md

 - 🔭 Currently working on a Wireless Gesture Controlled Robotic Hand Project with an Interactive Display
 - 💬 Ask me about my Other Projects
--
+- 📫 Reach out to me at: cbauma05@uoguelph.ca

 <!--
 **cbauma05/cbauma05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 Currently working on a Wireless Gesture Controlled Robotic Hand Project with an Interactive Display
+- 🔭 I'm currently working on ...
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...